seedstack/feign-addon/index.md

         weight: 10
 ---

-This component allows you to configure a java HTTP client very simply.<!--more-->
+This component allows you to define an HTTP client with a simple Java interface that you can then inject and use transparently in your code.<!--more-->

 {{< dependency g="org.seedstack.addons.feign" a="feign" >}}